 However, during the rally, he gave generics ideas such as “save water, save electricity, and at the same time, shop around for the best prices, and be a smart consumer”.

 Some of my immediate thoughts were – Weren’t these things what many people already know or were already doing?
-How much are our leaders’ utilities bill and have they too applied such tips to their lives with significant success in reducing cost?
-How would generic tips like this address Singaporeans’ concerns about cost of living?
+How would generic tips like this address Singaporeans’ concerns about rising prices of gas, water and electricity?

-Furthermore, some have voiced out that it could come across as insensitive for someone living such as comfortable life and earning so much to preach about saving money to the common man.
+Furthermore, some have pointed out that it could come across as insensitive for someone in that position and earning so much to preach about saving money to the common man.

-In the past 6 months since moving into my new flat, my husband and I have worked hard and managed to keep our utilities bill below $50 every month.
+In the past 6 months since moving into my new flat, my partner and I have worked hard and managed to keep our utilities bill below $50 every month.
 This includes water, electricity and waste disposal.
+This is almost 60% cheaper than the average utilities bill of other 4 room .flats in Singapore.

 - My flat is 969 sqt.
 Thus, it may not be harder for you to meet this target if you’re living in a larger HDB or condominium or landed property.

-- I am also used to a really simple and minimalistic lifestyle.
+- I am also used to a really simple and minimalistic lifestyle for instance not sleeping with aircon or having a television set at home.
 Living this way is not stressful for me.
 However, I recognize that this may not fit everyone’s way of doing things.

 While I do not promise that after implementing all my tips, your bill would automatically be below $50.
 I am sure that by applying some of them, you’d see significant savings.